 If your concern is not dealt with to your satisfaction, you should make an appointment to see the Phase Leader.
-This is Mrs Colston (Reception and Year 1), Mr Hall (Year 2 and Year 3) and Mr Simkin (Years 4/5/6), or the SENCO, Mrs Clark.
+This is Miss Neal (Reception, Year 1 & Y2), Mr Hall (Year 3/4/5/6), or the INCo, Mrs Saunders

-If your concern requires further support, you should speak to Mr Bright (Deputy Headteacher).
-If you have still not received the outcome you feel is necessary, you may need to make an appointment with Mrs Burn (Headteacher).
-Finally, it would be appropriate to address your concerns, in writing, to the SEN Governor, Mrs Smith or Mrs Michelle Homer, the Chair of Governors.
+If your concern requires further support, you should speak to Miss Roberts (Deputy Headteacher).
+If you have still not received the outcome you feel is necessary, you may need to make an appointment with Mr Bright (Headteacher).
+Details of our complaints procedure can be found here.

 How is extra support allocated and how do children move between levels of support?